cunla/fakeredis-py/docs/index.md

 ## fakeredis: A python implementation of redis server

-fakeredis is a pure-Python implementation of the redis-py python client that simulates talking to a redis server.
-This was created for a single
+fakeredis is a pure-Python implementation of the Redis key-value store.

-purpose: **to write tests**.
-Setting up redis is not hard, but many times you want to write tests that do not talk to an external server (such as redis).
-This module now allows tests to simply use this module as a reasonable substitute for redis.
+This module is a reasonable substitute to running a redis-server.
+It allows running tests requiring redis server without an actual server.

+It provides enhanced versions of the redis-py Python bindings for Redis.

+That provide the following added functionality:

+It provides a built-in Redis server that is automatically installed, configured and managed when the Redis bindings are used.
+Create a single server shared by multiple programs or multiple independent servers.
+All the servers provided by FakeRedis support all Redis functionality including advanced features such as RedisJson, GeoCommands.

 For a list of supported/unsupported redis commands, see [Supported commands](./redis-commands/implemented_commands.md).